bndr/pycycle/README.rst

 ---------------

-**Pycycle** is an experimental project that aims to help developers fix their circular dependencies problems.
+**Pycycle** is an experimental project that aims to help python developers fix their circular dependencies problems.

-`ImportError: Cannot import name X` is a python exception that is related to the circular imports, but it's not clear from the start.
+*ImportError: Cannot import name X* is a python exception that is related to the circular imports, but the exception tells nothing about where or what.

 This tool automatically analyzes the imports of your projects, and looks for imports that may cause a circular dependency problem.

 .. image:: https://i.imgur.com/8JeLQxu.gif